qrsch/doubutsu/README.md

 # doubutsu

 A family of smol VLMs.
-Designed to be finetuned on 1x3090 (for 378 resolution) or 1xA100 (for 576 resolution)
+Designed to be finetuned on 1x3090

 ## Usage